Introduction

 | 2 | the published is a LocalDateTime set to now. |

-In the flowing example, the two dynamic properties are scrubbed with the built-in Scrubbers for uuids and instants.
+In the following example, the two dynamic properties are scrubbed with the built-in Scrubbers for uuids and instants.

 BlogPost blogPost =